MelElson/Professional-Readme-Generator/README.md

 # Installation
 npm i
 # Usage
-When starting generator answer question prompts to customize README
+Answer prompts to questions to generate readme
 # License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
 This application is covered by the MIT license.